AriFordsham/GHCWiki/backpack.md

 ```

 We can typecheck this component by invoking GHC with `ghc --backpack p-0.1-xxx.bkp`.
-This will build interface files for each module and signature (`A.hi` and `B.hi`), object files if the component has no holes (not the case here), and a **unit file** (`p-0.1-xxx.unit`) describing the result of typechecking:
+This will build interface files for each module and signature (`A.hi` and `B.hi`), object files if the component has no holes (not the case here), and a **unit interface file** (`p-0.1-xxx.unit`) describing the result of typechecking:

 ```wiki
 id: p-0.1-xxx(A=hole:A)